-D. Weather- The Court will be closed if Champaign County is under a level 3 snow emergency.
+D. Weather- The Court will be closed if Champaign County is under a level 3 snow Emergency and/or other times of extreme weather and deemed necessary by the Court.

 RULE 4.
 APPOINTED AND ACTING JUDGES

 All Appointed and Acting Judges shall sit by order.
 No Appointed or Acting Judge shall modify any previous order of the court not entered by said Appointed or Acting Judge.